5 Days in Nicaragua – ‘Land Of Lakes & Volcanos’

 Day 5: FLY HOME 😦

-The morning of our last day we had a tasty breakfast provided by the hostel free of charge then went to the airport to catch our flight back to New York.
+The morning of my last day I had a tasty breakfast provided by the hostel free of charge then went to the airport to catch my flight back to New York.

-We hope you enjoyed our Nicaragua blog!
-We definitely recommend checking out Nicaragua.
-There’s so much more to see than what we saw but 5 days is a perfect amount of time there.
+I hope you enjoyed my Nicaragua blog!
+I definitely recommend checking out Nicaragua.
+There’s so much more to see than what I saw but 5 days is a perfect amount of time there.

 Any questions, please reach out to us via the ‘contact’ tab.